GeoscienceAustralia/inorganicgeochemistry/README.md

 ## Current bugs
 1. When creating a data frame for ICPMS data on some excel sheets it will use the incorrect columns.
-   This will occur mostly in ICPMS sheets with a extra column called comments, the program will sometimes inaccurately not identify this.
+   This will occur mostly in ICPMS sheets with an extra column called comments, the program will sometimes inaccurately not identify this.
-2. When doing comparisions between the data if it is considered wrong the message that says which piece of data is wrong will not always be printed.
+2. When doing comparisons between the data if it is considered wrong the message that says which piece of data is wrong will not always be printed.